VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/Dynamic-Views/controls.md

 | `update` | `{method: string}` | Method to call when the input currency value is updated.
 Method should be defined in the blade `scope`. |

 ### Input
 Based on the `vc-input` component, allows you to display an input.
 The component has disabled and visibility state settings.
-Also has customizable label, placeholder, tooltip, and many other settings.
+Also has customizable label, placeholder, tooltip, and other settings.
 Also component has customizable slots to show any other component like Button - `append`, `appendInner`, `prepend`, `prependInner`.

 #### Usage